CaskProtocol/cask-lightpaper/cask-dao.md

 # Cask DAO

 The Cask protocol operates as a DAO and generates fees to pay member rewards as well as fund operations and expansion.
-The Cask Protocol’s native token is the **CASK** token.
-This token is used to govern the protocol, offer discounts to providers who stake as well as distribute protocol revenue to governance stakers.
+The Cask Protocol’s native token will be the **CASK** token.
+This token will be used to govern the protocol, offer discounts to providers who stake as well as distribute protocol revenue to governance stakers.

 ## Governance